DeepGraphLearning/GearNet/README.md

 ## News

+- [2023/02/25] The code for GearNet_Edge_IEConv & Fold3D dataset has been released.

 - [2023/02/01] Our paper has been accepted by ICLR'2023!
 We have released the pretrained model weights [here](https://zenodo.org/record/7593637).

 - [2022/11/20] We add the scheduler in the `downstream.py` and provide the config file for training GearNet-Edge with single GPU on EC.
 Now you can reproduce the results in the paper.